 Yes!
 Tankless water heaters need annual maintenance including cleaning and maintenance of internal components.
 Storage tank water heaters don’t typically need maintenance but eventually may require older parts to be replaced.

-Our skilled plumbers near Portland, Or will contact you to schedule a time to install your new hot water heater.
+Our skilled plumbers near Portland, Or will contact you to schedule a time to install your new gas or electric hot water heater.
 Our technicians are experts in the local codes, regulations, and manufacturer requirements for installing water heaters correctly.
 After installation, our technicians will go through a variety of tests to ensure the heater is functioning, efficient, and safely installed.
+We will pull the permits for you and have those done if required.
+No need to contact your city for permits; we handle those for you.

 We take pride in doing our job efficiently so you can get back to your life.
 Talk with one of our skilled technicians today about your hot water heater.

 No. Homeowners should never install any type of water heater.
-Gas and electrical connections require a licensed, skilled technician to ensure it’s installed safely and correctly.
+Gas and electrical connections require a licensed, skilled plumber to ensure it’s installed safely and correctly.

 Yes.
 Local Portland codes for water heater installation include seismic strapping, electrical/gas connections, and venting requirements.
 Installation requires local experts.